TAGC-NetworkBiology/OBRWR/README.md

 ```
 The url displayed here is from the point of view of the container.
 We really just need the token.
 In your browser access :

 localhost:XXXX/?token=##LONGTOKEN##

+Where XXXX is defined in docker.sh.

-And you will have a working environment to run the different notebooks/Rmarkdown files in 03_scripts.
+And you will have a working environment to run the different notebooks/Rmarkdown files in 03_scripts folder.